Olivia5k/piper/README.md

 ## Huh?
 `piper` does two things:
 * It's a build agent.
 It recieves requests about things it should build and subsequently builds it.
+If you run `piperd start` it will start in daemon mode and start listnening for requests.
 * It's a build executor.
 It reads configuration files, figures out what to execute, and executes it.
+If you run `piper exec <pipeline>` it will build that pipeline for you locally.

 ### Selling points